Paul's Place

 Our New Study

-However, more recent National Inpatient Sample data from 2016 onwards are now available.
-We performed a study examining the association between cannabis use disorder and adverse perioperative outcomes.
+More recent National Inpatient Sample data from 2016 onwards are available now.
+We performed a study examining the association between cannabis use disorder and adverse perioperative outcomes for data from 2016-2019 (four years).